A-I-nstein/rust_nRF52833/a3_light_all/README.md

 # light all

-This program turns on all the LEDs in the board
+This program turns on all the LEDs on the board